saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/puppeteer.md

 ### `version`
 <p><small>| REQUIRED | STRING |</small></p>

 The version of Puppeteer that is compatible with the tests defined in this file.
+See [Supported Testing Platforms](/web-apps/automated-testing/puppeteer#supported-testing-platforms) for the list of Puppeteer versions supported by `saucectl` and their compatible test platforms.

 ```yaml
   version: 9.1.1